shewitt-au/negentropy/README.md

 # negentropy

 Negentropy is a disassembler for the C64 that I'm working on written in Python.
-It's the tool used to generate the disassemblies on this site, all of which are unedited output, images and all.
 It's my first real Python program and is still a work in progress, but nevertheless it's quite useful.
-The repo can be found [here](https://github.com/shewitt-au/negentropy).
 Here's a list of some of the features currently implemented:
 * Generate HTML pages, complete with images and links.
 * Disassemble 6502 machine code.
 * List BASIC programs.